ortus-boxlang/boxlang-docs/language/classes/abstract-constructs.md

 Abstract will allow you to define two contexts of operation:

-1. Components
+1. Classes
 2. Functions

 ![](../../.gitbook/assets/abstract-class-vs-interface.png)

-## Abstract Components
+## Abstract Classes

-An abstract component allows you to make a template or blueprint for a component that will be eventually inherited from, so the inheriting class doesn't have to implement all of the methods.
+An abstract class allows you to make a template or blueprint for a class that will be eventually inherited from, so the inheriting class doesn't have to implement all of the methods.
 Therefore, abstract classes cannot be instantiated but only extended.

 Abstract classes can have both abstract and concrete methods defined within it.
 Abstract methods have no body, they are just declared, much like interfaces.
 Usually, you would do this to satisfy an interface declaration.
 In my years of experience, abstract classes usually go hand in hand with interfaces and usually implement [strategy patterns](https://en.wikipedia.org/wiki/Strategy\_pattern).

-We would suggest that if you define abstract components that you add the prefix `Abstract` to the component name as best practice: `AbstractAnimal, AbstractLogger, AbstractPerson`.
+We would suggest that if you define abstract classes that you add the prefix `Abstract` to the class name as best practice: `AbstractAnimal, AbstractLogger, AbstractPerson`.
 This goes a long way to help with readability and standards.

 {% hint style="info" %}
 In an inheritance hierarchy the first non-abstract class should implement **all** the abstract methods.&#x20;